clj-commons/meta/README.md

-# wishlist
+# clj-commons meta

-A meta-repo for stuff you'd like clj-commons to take care of
+This is a meta discussion repo for clj-commons issues.
+It's also the place to open an issue to suggest a project that clj-commons could adopt.

 # community discussions: